UDPM: Upsampling Diffusion Probabilistic Models

 \section{Method}

-Traditional denoising diffusion models assume that the probabilistic Markov process is defined by \eqref{eq:p_theta_def} and \eqref{eq:q_theta_def}.
-These equations construct forward and backward processes that progress by adding and removing noise respectively.
-In this work, we generalize this scheme by adding an additional degradation element to the forward process, in which we subsample the variable spatial dimension when proceeding in the forward process, and upsample it when reversing the process.
+Traditional denoising diffusion models assume that the probabilistic Markov process is defined by \eqref{eq:q_theta_def} and \eqref{eq:p_theta_def}.
+These equations construct forward and backward processes that progress by adding and removing noise, respectively.
+In this work, we generalize this scheme by adding a degradation element to the forward process.
+Specifically, we downsample the spatial dimension of the latent variable and upsample it when reversing the process.